Our Redeemer is a community of lifelong learners and we provide many opportunities for all to grow in God’s Word.

-The Sunday School year runs from September through May, with a less formal Sunday School and a one-week Vacation Bible School during the summer.
+The Sunday School year runs from September through May, with a less formal Sunday School during the summer and a week of Vacation Bible School (VBS).

 As Christians, we believe that The Bible is the inspired Word of God, and accordingly, we need to have a stronger understanding of what God expects of us as individuals as is revealed in His Word.
 Therefore, as practicing Christians, we should seek at all times to increase our knowledge of God’s Word by studying it.

 In this regard, our church has established a Christian Education Hour that is sandwiched between our Sunday worship services so that those who choose to worship early and those who choose a later hour of worship will both have an opportunity to attend the Pastor’s Bible Class which covers a wide variety of subjects.
 The Adult Bible Study affords all who attend with a choice to simply listen and ponder upon the thoughts of the day, ask questions, or engage in discussion.

 Other Adult Bible Study Groups also meet at various times during the week to discuss how God’s word can assist us in learning more about Jesus as we sit together at the foot of the cross.
 Please consult the church calendar regarding dates and times of weekday study groups.

 Confirmation in the Lutheran Church is a public profession of faith prepared for by long and careful instruction.
 In English, it is called "affirmation of baptism", and is a mature and public reaffirmation of the faith which "marks the completion of the congregation's program of confirmation ministry".